Divorce Process In California

 Spousal Support

-In California, spousal support is financial support that is paid from one spouse to the other after the dissolution of a marriage or registered domestic partnership.
-Spousal support is also known as alimony.
+In California, spousal support is financial support paid from one spouse to the other after the dissolution of a marriage or registered domestic partnership.
+It is also known as alimony.
 The purpose of spousal support is to prevent a disparity in the standard of living for spouses after divorce or separation.

 Spousal support in California is not awarded automatically.
-A court will only order spousal support if it finds that one spouse has a need for financial support and that the other spouse has the ability to pay.
-To seek a spousal support order, a party would file form FL300 along with other related forms, such as FL157.
-The amount of spousal support and the duration of payments will be determined by a number of factors found in Family Code Section 4320.
+A court will only order spousal support if it finds that one spouse needs financial support and that the other spouse can pay.
+To seek a spousal support order, a party would file form FL300 and other related forms, such as FL157.
+The amount of spousal support and the duration of payments will be determined by several factors found in Family Code Section 4320.
 These include:

 - The length of the marriage or domestic partnership.